pcarbo/lbfgsb-matlab/README.md

 As of March 24, 2014, the MATLAB code supports the latest version of the L-BFGS-B solver (version 3.0), and is compatible with [GNU Octave](https://www.gnu.org/software/octave).
-Thank you to [Jose Vallet](http://github.com/josombio) for providing these updates.
+Thank you to [José Vallet](http://github.com/josombio) for providing these updates.

 If you are having difficulties building the MEX files following the installation instructions below, see